zitadel/zitadel/docs/docs/guides/integrate/identity-providers/azure-ad.md

 ## Test the setup

 To test the setup, use incognito mode and browse to your login page.
-If you succeeded you should see a new button which should redirect you to your Microsoft Login.
+If you succeed, you see a new button which redirects you to your Microsoft Login.

 Per default the login of your instance will be shown, read the following section on how to trigger it for a specific organization: [Organization Scope](./general#trigger-configuration-on-the-login-for-a-specific-organization)